reen967/portfolio-starter-kit/pages/posts/test.md

 ---
-title: Test
+title: start-up post-mortem
 date: 2024/01/30
-description: Creating a blog post.
+description: A post-mortem analysis of the birth, life, and death of Let Me Graduate.
-tag: test
+tag: start-up
 author: You
 ---